Victorian care allowance and other financial support

 If you would like to speak to a Grandparent Adviser, you should specifically ask to do so when contacting Centrelink, but note that not all Centrelink office locations have an onsite adviser.
 You can call any time and leave a message noting the best time to return your call.
 If you are an existing Centrelink customer, have your Customer Reference Number handy.
 Expect to be asked to provide detailed information about you and the child or young person you care for – this is to determine eligibility requirements and the types of assistance that will best suit your situation.

-Call the Grandparent Adviser Line on freecall 1800 245 965 or visit the Australian Government Department of Human Services website https://www.humanservices.gov.au/customer/services/centrelink/grandparent-advisers
+Call the Grandparent, Kinship & Foster Carer Adviser Line on freecall 1800 245 965 or visit the Australian Government Department of Human Services website https://www.servicesaustralia.gov.au/grandparent-foster-and-kinship-carer-advisers

 Administration of allowances – for queries regarding the administration of department care allowances to carers, contact: